-Be sure to examine the last three definitions of g carefully.
-They all define the same function.
+Be sure to examine the last two definitions of g carefully.
+They both define the same function.
 How does each of them make use of functions, expressions, and the arrow notation?

-Exercise: Explain the result of the following command.
+Exercise: Give a simplified definition for each of the following Maple functions.